joris-gallot/jorisgallot.dev/src/content/projects/typestep/index.md

     },
     // Use functions for dynamic filtering
     'src/utils/date-formatter.ts': ({ error }) => {
-      return error.includes("Property does not exist")
+      return error.includes('Property does not exist')
     }
   },
   // Global error codes to ignore in all files